Effective date: April 14, 2003

 Protective services for the president and others.
 Norton Healthcare may disclose medical information about patients to authorized federal officials so they may provide protection to the president, other authorized persons or foreign heads of state or to conduct special investigations.

+Patient rights regarding their personal medical information.
 Patients have the following rights regarding medical information Norton Healthcare maintains about them:

 Right to inspect and copy.
 Patients have the right to inspect and copy medical information that may be used to make decisions about their care.
 Usually, this includes medical and billing records but does not include psychotherapy notes.